OpenPrinting/openprinting.github.io/_posts/2021-04-10-OpenPrinting News - April 2021.md

 If a Snap of an application which prints (plugs `cups`) is installed, the CUPS Snap gets force-installed like a package dependency ("default-provider" for [content interface](https://snapcraft.io/docs/content-interface)) and the snapped application only communicates with the CUPS Snap for printing, never with a classically installed CUPS if one is there.
 The CUPS Snap works stand-alone as system's CUPS if there is no classic CUPS and it goes into the new proxy mode if there is a classic CUPS.

-The snapped CUPS in proxy mode mirrors all the queues of the classic CUPS, copying the PPD options for the client's print dialogs to show all options and passing on jobs to the classic CUPS and letting the classic CUPS applying its printer drivers so that the user continues with his habitual queues and drivers.
+The snapped CUPS in proxy mode mirrors all the queues of the classic CUPS, copying the PPD options for the client's print dialogs to show all options, passes on jobs to the classic CUPS, and lets the classic CUPS apply its printer drivers so that the user continues with his habitual queues and drivers.
 This all goes automatically and transparently without user intervention needed, nor any changes being done on the classic CUPS.

 See the [technical details of the proxy mode](https://forum.snapcraft.io/t/handling-of-the-cups-plug-by-snapd-especially-auto-connection/23419/16?u=till.kamppeter).